wright-group/WrightTools/paper/paper.md

 - and resolving ultrafast dynamics [@SmallwoodChristopherL2018a; @CzechKyleJonathan2015a].

 In our view, the most exciting aspect of these techniques is the vast number of different approaches that scientists can take to learn about material quantum states.
-Often, a great number of these experiments can be accomplished with a single instrument.
+Often, a number of these experiments can be accomplished with a single instrument.
-The diversity of related-but-unique approaches to interrogating quantum systems is a large strength of MDS.
+The diversity of related-but-unique approaches to interrogating quantum systems is an important strength of MDS.

-Modern innovations in optics and laser science are bringing multidimensional spectroscopy to more and more laboratories around the world.
+Advancements in optics and laser science are bringing multidimensional spectroscopy to more and more laboratories around the world.
 At the same time, increasing automation and computer control are allowing traditionally "one-dimensional" spectroscopies to be recorded against other dimensions.

 Due to its diversity and dimensionality, MDS data is challenging to process and represent.
-The data processing tools that a scientist develops to process one experiment may not work when she attempts to process an experiment where different experimental variables are explored.
+The data processing tools that scientists develop to process one experiment may not work when they attempt to process an experiment where different experimental variables are explored.
-Historically, this processing strategy has resulted in MR-CMDS practitioners have using custom, one-off data processing workflows that need to be changed for each particular  experiment.
+Historically, this processing strategy has resulted in MDS practitioners using custom, one-off data processing workflows that need to be changed for each particular  experiment.
 These changes take time to implement, and can become annoyances or opportunities for error.
 Even worse, the challenge of designing a new processing workflow may dissuade a scientist from creatively modifying their experimental strategy, or comparing their data with data taken from another group.
 This limit to creativity and flexibility defeats one of the main advantages of the MDS "family approach".

 ``WrightTools`` is a new Python package that is made specifically for multidimensional spectroscopy.
 It aims to be a core toolkit that is general enough to handle all MDS datasets and processing workloads.
-Being built for and by MDS practitioners, ``WrightTools`` has an intuitive high-level interface for the experimental spectroscopist.
+Being built for and by MDS practitioners, ``WrightTools`` has an intuitive, high-level, object-oriented interface for spectroscopists.
 To our knowledge, ``WrightTools`` is the first MDS-focused toolkit to be freely avaliable and openly licensed.

 # Challenges and Implementation

-There are several recurring challenges in MDS data processing and representation
+There are several recurring challenges in MDS data processing and representation:

+- There are no agree-upon file formats.
+Oftentimes acquisition software outputs plain text files which do not have complete metadata, for instance the acquisition parameters are not stored.
+- Dataset dimensionality and size are large.
+- The same instrument (simulation) is capable of producing datasets with many different combinations of scanned hardware (variables) such that processing methods which hardcode axes

 - Dimensionality of datasets can typically be greater than two, complicating representation.
 - Shape and dimensionality change, and relevant axes can be different from the scanned dimensions.